LNQuynh1009/ShellBreaker-standalone/README.md

 Detects Java webshells (file-based and fileless/memory) in `.class` and `.jsp` files.
 Uses a hybrid pipeline: ResNet50 opcode-image model + rule engine + optional dynamic analysis via a Java agent attached to Docker Tomcat.
+## DISCLAIMER: This repo originally designed to detect MEMSHELL not webshell, please use it wisely, some of your .jsp code may crash.
+## Who to contact (blame): it's me, myself and i
 ---

 ## Table of Contents